ctlong12/DataStructures-Algorithms/README.md

 ### Binary Recursive

-The purpose of this code is to recursively find, and then display the binary representation of a number.
+The purpose of this code is to recursively find and display the binary representation of a number.

 </br>

 ### Doubly Linked Lists

- Data Structures and Algorithms
- The purpose of this homework assignment is to implement and test different methods that can be used to navigate a double linked list.
-Methods such as append, insert, isEmpty, currPos are amongst the many methods that will be implemented and tested.
+ The purpose of this assignment is to implement and test different method.
+These methods can be used to navigate a doubly linked list.
+Methods such as append, insert, isEmpty, current position are just a few of many methods that will be implemented and tested.

 </br>

 ### Sorting Doubly Linked Lists

-The following program will take a double linked list and sort its contents.
-After sorting the contents of the double linked list a remove methods is implemented that removes any duplicate values amongst the double linked list.
+The following program will take a doubly linked list and sort its contents.
+After sorting the contents of the double linked list a remove methods is implemented that removes any duplicate values in the double linked list.

 </br>